5cript/SimpleJSON/README.md

 ### How does stringify work?
 There is just one function for stringification.
 This stringify function is heavily overloaded and makes use of SFINAE in almost every overload.
 The compiler then finds the correct overload to stringify the parameter.

-* The library supports almost all STL containers as well as fundamental types. <br>
+* The library supports almost all STL containers (stringify supports even more) as well as fundamental types. <br>
 * Containers will decay into json arrays, if their value_type is a stringifiable (this is recursive).
 * Classes will turn into objects, if it is adapted, derives from FusionStruct<> and each parameter is stringifiable.
 * The stringify class member is called if provided, you have to make sure yourself that what you produce makes sense.